 Anise seeds are renowned for providing anise's licorice flavor, which makes it an excellent alternative if you want to omit cardamom's floral notes.

-This blend creates a combination of sweet and spicy flavors, giving a more robust, savory profile to your dish.
+This blend creates a combination of sweet and spicy flavors, giving your dish a more robust, savory profile.

 The mix of cinnamon and anise seeds works great in sweet dishes that call for cardamom, like pastries.